Microphones are important devices that help us carry out many tasks, from video calls to recording content.

 Microphone Placement

 Every part of the microphone is significant, but you should also consider your microphone’s position.
-If the microphone isn’t placed in the correct position, this can lead to a muffled mic sound.
+If the microphone isn’t placed in the correct position, this can lead to a microphone sounds muffled.

 If you are too far away from the mic, it will struggle to pick up sound, leading to muffled audio sound quality.
 Try standing around a foot away from the instrument, but if this isn’t possible, you can extend this to roughly 20 inches.